clue/reactphp-buzz/README.md

 ## Quickstart example

-Once [installed](#install), you can use the following code to connect to your local http server and send some requests:
+Once [installed](#install), you can use the following code to access a HTTP webserver and send some simple HTTP GET requests:

 ```php